Clinicians are available now for:

 Dr Robert Gillies is currently unavailable

-Dr Robert Gillies is not expected to be able to see new patients for general psychiatric care until late 2025.
+Dr Robert Gillies is not expected to be able to see new patients for general psychiatric care until early 2026.
 When he is available, he accepts referrals for people aged between 16 to 50 years old.
-Dr. Gillies has a special interest in treating neurodevelopmental and related conditions (for example: autism, ADHD, tic/Tourette's conditions, OCD, binge eating, insomnia, and anxiety conditions).
+Dr Gillies has a special interest in treating neurodevelopmental and related conditions (for example: autism, ADHD, tic/Tourette's conditions, OCD, binge eating, insomnia, and anxiety conditions).
 He is not currently accepting new referrals for patients who require treatment for addiction, bipolar affective disorder, schizophrenia, anorexia/bulimia nervosa, or major depressive disorder.

 Substance use (or prescribed THC) and ADHD assessments: